Writing

 return clamp(target, low, high)

-So a container at 100m CPU with a 200m target does not jump straight to 200m.
+So a container at 100m CPU aiming for 200m does not jump straight there.
 The first weekly run recommends 125m.
-The next run can move again if the data still supports it.
-I like that slower movement because the metrics need time to settle after a change lands.
+The next run can move again if the data still backs it up.
+I like the slow movement as the metrics need time to settle after a change lands.

 Guardrails

-Restarts are the obvious example.
-If a container restarted during the lookback window, the script refuses to reduce memory for it:
+I also put in a few guardrails on top of the recommendations.
+For instance, restarts.
+If a container restarted during the lookback window, the script refuses to cut its memory.

 if restart_lookback > 0: